marcflohrer/software-development/README.md

 Specification by Example offers a structured approach to achieving a Single Source of Truth in software development.
 Through effective communication, collaboration, and consistency, it ensures that all stakeholders have a unified understanding of the project, thereby reducing errors, streamlining development, and ultimately leading to more successful software projects.

+### Comprehensive Checklist for Requirements Engineering

+To ensure that your Requirements Engineering process is thorough and leaves no stone unturned, consider the following checklist:

+#### Input and Output Specifications

+- Are all inputs to the system specified, including their sources, accuracy, range of values, frequency, and format?
+- Are all outputs from the system specified, including their destination, accuracy, range of values, frequency, and format?

+#### Interface and Format Considerations

+- Are all output formats specified for web pages, reports, etc.?
+- Are all the external communication interfaces specified, including hand-shaking, error-checking, and communication protocols?

+#### User Tasks and Data

+- Are all the tasks the user wants to perform specified?
+- Is the data used in each task and the data resulting from each task specified?

+#### Timing and Performance

+- Is the expected response time, from the user's point of view, specified for all necessary operations?
+- Are other timing considerations specified, such as processing time, data transfer rate, and system throughput?

+#### Security and Reliability

+- Is the level of security specified?
+- Is the reliability specified, including the consequences of software failure and the strategy for error detection and recovery?

+#### System Resources and Maintainability

+- Are minimum machine memory and free space specified?
+- Is the maintainability of the system specified?

+#### Definition of Success and Failure

+- Is the definition of success included?
+Of failure?

+#### Language and Clarity

+- Are the requirements written in the user's language?
+Do the users think so?
+- Does each requirement avoid conflicts with other requirements?

+#### Tradeoffs and Design Considerations

+- Are acceptable tradeoffs between competing attributes specified?
+- Do the requirements avoid specifying the design?

+#### Level of Detail

+- Are the requirements at a fairly consistent level of detail?

+#### Testability and Traceability

+- Is each requirement testable?
+- Can each item be traced to its origin in the problem environment?

+#### Changes and Incompleteness

+- Are all possible changes to the requirements specified?
+- Where information isn't available before development begins, are the areas of incompleteness specified?

+#### Completeness and Comfort Level

+- Are the requirements complete in the sense that if the product satisfies every requirement, will it be acceptable?
+- Are you comfortable with all requirements?

 ### Conclusion on Requirements Engineering

 Requirements Engineering is a complex but essential aspect of software development.
 Whether you opt for traditional methods or specialized approaches like Specification by Example, the key lies in effective communication, collaboration, and a commitment to quality.